 |Program||Bachelor of Science in Food, Nutrition and Health|

 Melanie Liu’s perception of health and her relationship with food was shaped by her time in LFS.
 Using her platform as an LFS Student Ambassador, she continues to advocate for why it is important to study food and nutrition issues, and to ensure we can develop a more food-sustainable future when connecting with high school students who share her passion.
-Through courses Melanie takes as a Nutrition and Health major, she develops the tools necessary to help address health inequities in her local community.
+Through courses Melanie takes as a Dietetics major, she develops the tools necessary to help address health inequities in her local community.

 What are three adjectives that describe you?

 Why did you transfer in to the Faculty of Land and Food Systems?

 My path to finding LFS is not as linear and simple as my decision to apply to UBC.
 I initially applied and got accepted into the Faculty of Science.
 I chose to specialize in Biochemistry in my second year and I really struggled with conflicting feelings as it was hard for me to accept that I wanted to find a program that allowed me to apply what I was learning in a different way.
 During this time, I was taking FNH 250 and FNH 200 as electives.
 I fell in love with human nutrition and food science really intrigued me.
 I knew I wanted to pursue a career where I can use my science background, but also work in a health care setting that provides me with the opportunity to work with vulnerable communities and make a difference in their lives.

 After doing some research, I decided to take a leap of faith and apply to transfer into the Food, Nutrition and Health (FNH) program in LFS.
 My transition was made a lot easier through the support of my biochemistry advisor as well as the team of advisors in LFS Student Services.
 While it was a challenge to recognize when something wasn’t working out and start back at the beginning, discovering what I am truly passionate about was a very rewarding experience when I look back on that decision.